From the Archives 2019...

 The OVARC Repeater system has grown over the years and now expands to the far reaches of Metro-Tucson.
 It seems like yesterday, but it has already been 3 years since the Marana Repeater went on the air.

 Enhancing our system to handle several new operating modes has been the more recent challenge.
-Having a repeater capable of handling D-Star, DMR, Fusion and Analog-FM and minimizing inter-mode conflicts, is a real challenge.
+Having a repeater capable of handling D-Star, DMR, C4FM and Analog-FM and minimizing inter-mode conflicts, is a real challenge.
 At the same time we can’t forget about responsibilities to public safety.

 Linking repeaters is another growing challenge.
 Which ones get linked?
 How easy is it to unlink?
 What happens to the links during an emergency, power failure or internet interruptions?
 These are all issues that confront us routinely.